TheShadyColombian/6HourChallenge/README.md

 - Font change throughout the UI (now using [Indestructible Type](https://indestructibletype.com/)'s [Gnomon](https://indestructibletype.com/Gnomon.html) font).
 - Spawn enemies in bursts with delay inbetween each enemy in the burst.
 - Preview the amount of energy that will be consumed in the movement bar.
+- Added background graphic so that walls are visible